massimo-zaniboni/ghc_lazy_file_content_error/README.md

 no file exception is raised at run-time, and the lazy thunk receives an empty file content, also if the file has some content.

+Many test cases have a very bad behaviour.

 ## Work Arounds